chrisoulam7947/github-tutorial/README.md

 2. The initial setup

-3. Make changes to a file and push them to GitHub as commits

-4. Open and merge a pull request
+3. Open and merge a pull request

-5. Repository Setup
+4. Repository Setup

-6. Workflow and Commands
+5. Workflow and Commands

-7. Error handling
+6. Error handling

-8. How to roll back changes
+7. How to roll back changes

 **What is Git?**
+Is version control: It takes snapshots of your code

 **What is Github?**